MuradAles/OrangeAI/README.md

-# MessageAI - Simple Messaging App
+# AVO-AI - Simple Messaging App

 A modern React Native messaging application built with Expo, Firebase, and TypeScript.
 Features real-time messaging, offline support, and a foundation for future AI translation capabilities.